malaikaIshtiaq/Resume/README.md

 *  **Email**: malaikamic@gmail.com
 * **Mobile**: +92 311 2158744
 * **Linkedin**: [Profile](https://www.linkedin.com/in/malaika-ishtiaq-17a502169/)
-* **Address**: Flat# B58, Sunny Castle Blodc 14 Gulisluan-Ocher Karachi, Sindh.
+* **Address**: Flat# B58, Sunny Castle Block 14 Gulisluan-Ocher Karachi, Sindh.
 75290

 ## Professional Summary
 I am a creative problem solver, web designer who is proficient with Ruby on Rails, HTML, CSS, and Javascript.
 I Love Illustration with pure CSS.
 A Full Stack Ruby On Rails Developer who is enthusiastic about writing clean, efficient, and accessible code in a functional framework.
 Committed to the total development lifecycle, the maintenance of code quality and bug-free applications is of the utmost importance.
 Expert in leveraging the latest software tools to optimize data storage, e-commerce functionality, and fluidity across mobile platforms.
-A leader in identifying opportunities for applications development.

 ## Work Experience